utz82/tiatune/readme.txt

 - Optimized waveform generation code.
 This increased the sample rate from 10.4 to 13.5 kHz.
 - Since the new code uses tables, the missing waveforms can be easily added too.
+- Optimized music data format to save space.
 - Song tempo can be controlled now.
-- About 630 more bytes are free now for music.
+- About 690 more bytes are free now for music.
 - Optional simple visuals